-Internet Access -- You'll find Internet cafes everywhere in Thailand.
+Internet Access -- You'll find Wi-Fi in many public spaces and all major hotels in Thailand.

 Language -- Central (often called Bangkok) Thai is the official language.
 English is spoken in the major cities at hotels, some restaurants, and a few smart shops, and is the second language of the professional class.

 Police -- The Tourist Police (tel.
 1699 or 1155), with offices in every city, speak English (and other foreign languages) and are open 24 hours.
 You should call them in an emergency rather than the regular police because there is no guarantee that police operators will speak English.

 Restrooms -- The country's better restaurants and hotels will have Western toilets.
 Shops and budget hotels will have an Asian squat toilet, a ceramic platform mounted over a hole in the ground.
 Near the toilet is a water bucket or sink with a small ladle.
 The water is for flushing the toilet.
 Toilet paper is not provided, but some have tissue dispensers outside the restroom costing 5B.
 Dispose of it in the wastebasket provided, as it will clog up rudimentary sewage systems.